radiofrance/rf-liquidsoap/README.md

 ### Cleanup

-This stack is portable and can be stopped/removed with
+This stack is portable and can be stopped/removed with:

 ```
 make clean